 How do I get paid?

 Wages are paid directly to you whether it is PLU or an off-campus employer.
 All on-campus student workers are PLU employees and are paid bi-monthly by the Payroll Office.
 If you have an off-campus position, your pay periods are set by your employer.
 Direct Deposit is the preferred method of payment at PLU – the money is in your account on the morning of payday and you receive an email with your pay advice attached.
-If you receive an actual check, it is available for pick up on the morning of payday in the Business Office, Room 110 in the Hauge Admin Bldg.
+If you receive an actual check, payroll will mail it to your permanent address on the pay dates.

 When will I receive my W-2?